Can I use my own laptop?

 Yes.
 All students must bring their own laptop.
 However, Sheridan requires standardization to be able to fully support our students in the Sheridan environment.
 Your laptop must meet minimum hardware and software requirements set by your program.
 See Laptop Requirements for details.
 Only approved laptops will be allowed full access to our network and have program-required software installed (following Laptop Activation process).

 Do I have to buy a new laptop each year?

 The Mobile Computing program Laptop Requirements are the minimum main stream configuration approved for the current academic year (September until the end of August).
 Your laptop after the current academic year may no longer be valid.
 You may be required to upgrade or purchase another laptop.

-Can I use Windows 8 on my laptop?
+Can I use Windows 7 or 8 on my laptop?